bjmt/quaqc/doc/quaqc.1.md

 :   As per the `--keep-ext` option, change the default bedGraph filename
     extension.
 The bedGraph will always be Gzipped, so not including ".gz" will still lead to a compressed file.

+**\--tn5-fwd**=*INT*
+:   Alter the default value used to shift the 5-prime ends of reads when either
+    `--tss-tn5` or `--bedGraph-tn5` are used.
+This value is added to the start coordinate of forward strand reads.

+**\--tn5-rev**=*INT*
+:   Alter the default value used to shift the 5-prime ends of reads when either
+    `--tss-tn5` or `--bedGraph-tn5` are used.
+This value is substracted from the end coordinate of reverse strand reads.

 **-j** *INT*, **\--threads**=*INT*
 :   Set the number of child threads used to process input BAMs.
 At minimum,